-The Lawton Report and subsequent Government's 25-Year Environment Plan articulate the need for 'more, bigger, better and joined' areas for wildlife, that nature needs to be recovered and our natural capital assets need to be more greatly recognised for the societal benefits they deliver.
+The Lawton Report and subsequent Government's 25-Year Environment Plan 2018 and Environmental Improvement Plan 2023 articulate the need for 'more, bigger, better and joined' areas for wildlife, that nature needs to be recovered and our natural capital assets need to be more greatly recognised for the societal benefits they deliver.

 We are at a tipping point, as we face the biodiversity and climate change crises.
 Peatlands have been recognised as being critical in addressing these two issues.
-Lowland peatlands have previously been side-stepped in regards to restoration due to many complexities but this is now being addressed and we must succeed in securing the remaining lowland peat soils.
+Lowland peatlands and warped peats have previously been side-stepped in regards to restoration due to many complexities but this is now being addressed and we must succeed in securing the remaining lowland and warped peat soils.